Spin Master (OTCMKTS:SNMSF) Price Target Raised to $40.00

-Spin Master (OTCMKTS:SNMSF) had its target price upped by CIBC from $33.00 to $40.00 in a research note issued on Wednesday, The Fly reports.
-The firm currently has an “outperform” rating on the stock.
-CIBC’s target price suggests a potential upside of 39.43% from the company’s previous close.
+Spin Master (OTCMKTS:SNMSF) had its price objective hoisted by Canaccord Genuity from $30.00 to $40.00 in a research report report published on Wednesday, The Fly reports.
+The brokerage currently has a hold rating on the stock.

-Other research analysts also recently issued reports about the stock.
-TD Securities raised their price target on shares of Spin Master from $38.00 to $45.00 and gave the stock a “buy” rating in a research report on Wednesday.
-BMO Capital Markets raised their target price on shares of Spin Master from $25.00 to $28.00 and gave the stock a “market perform” rating in a report on Monday, November 16th.
-Royal Bank of Canada upgraded Spin Master from a “sector perform” rating to an “outperform” rating and boosted their price objective for the company from $34.00 to $44.00 in a research report on Wednesday.
-Stifel Nicolaus raised Spin Master from a “hold” rating to a “buy” rating in a research report on Tuesday.
-Finally, Scotiabank upped their target price on shares of Spin Master from $31.00 to $39.00 and gave the stock a “sector perform” rating in a research report on Wednesday.
-Four analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
-Spin Master currently has a consensus rating of “Buy” and an average target price of $38.57.
+Other equities analysts have also issued research reports about the stock.
+TD Securities increased their price target on shares of Spin Master from $38.00 to $45.00 and gave the stock a buy rating in a report on Wednesday.
+BMO Capital Markets increased their price target on shares of Spin Master from $28.00 to $32.00 and gave the stock a market perform rating in a report on Wednesday.
+Stifel Nicolaus raised shares of Spin Master from a hold rating to a buy rating in a report on Tuesday.
+CIBC increased their price target on shares of Spin Master from $33.00 to $40.00 and gave the stock an outperform rating in a report on Wednesday.
+Finally, Scotiabank increased their price target on shares of Spin Master from $31.00 to $39.00 and gave the stock a sector perform rating in a report on Wednesday.
+Four research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+Spin Master presently has a consensus rating of Buy and an average price target of $38.57.

 Spin Master Corp., a children's entertainment company, creates, designs, manufactures, and markets various toys, games, products, and entertainment properties in North America, Europe, and internationally.
 Its product categories include activities, games & puzzles, and plush; remote control and interactive characters; boys action and construction; pre-school and girls; and outdoor.